 March 18: Curious Instruments

 Names like Pan-flute, Baryton or Jew’s Harp might not be common in the concert hall, but they are not merely musical curiosities – they have interesting history, as well as unique repertoire, written by well-known composers (and some less well-known).

 It’s a man’s world – certainly when it comes to creating music.
 Yet, throughout history, we encounter talented females who dared to challenge this belief and create music.
 In this presentation, we will meet not just ‘wife of …” or “sister of …” but great artists in their own right.

 A few words about our presenters:

-FRANCES BURTON, convinced that non-human primates can show us something about how we got to be human, has studied monkeys in urban settings where they are forced to adapt to the human environment.
-The first anthropology doctorate through the programme at CUNY, she taught at the U of T for 40 some years, and was appointed to full professorship at what is considered to be a very young age.
-She has published three books, the most recent on the effect of firelight in the process of becoming human.
+FRANCES BURTON has taught at the U of T for 40 years, and was appointed to full professorship at what is considered to be a very young age.
+Her studies have taken her to many parts of the world, including Malaysia, Barbados, Gibraltar and Guang XI in China.
+Dr. Burton has published several books, the most recent on the effect of firelight in the process of becoming human.
 A grandmother of three, she and her husband live in Cobourg with two cats and a very large dog.

 CLAIRE LATOSINSKY is currently pursuing a Bachelor of Music in Voice Performance at the University of Toronto.
 Claire has enjoyed singing since the age of three, when her father taught her “Wild Thing” by the Troggs.
 She will talk about her life and will share a selection of her favourite repertoire.
 Benjamin Gabbay will be interviewing her, and will also be her accompanist.